spiceai/docs/spiceaidocs/docs/data-accelerators/index.md

         SELECT * FROM accelerated_dataset WHERE city = 'Seattle'
 ```

-The `refresh_sql` parameter can be update at runtime on-demand using `PATCH /v1/datasets/:name/acceleration`.
+The `refresh_sql` parameter can be updated at runtime on-demand using `PATCH /v1/datasets/:name/acceleration`.
 This change is temporary and will revert at the next runtime restart.

 Example: